bsmith89/human-gut-diversity-manuscript/manuscript.md

 since temporal fluctuations are ubiquitous and occur at a variety of time scales.
-Alternatively, even in static environments, fitness equivilancy may be the norm, a hypothesis supported by the prevalence of physiological trade-offs.
+Alternatively, even in static environments, fitness equivalency may be the norm, a hypothesis supported by the prevalence of physiological trade-offs.